EVERGi/treec-paper-results/README.md

 ## Example

-Use the treec_results.py command line tool to reproduce the results, a description of all the options of the tool is descriped in the --help menu of the tool
+Use the treec_results.py command line tool to reproduce the results, a description of all the options of the tool is available in the --help menu of the tool